-Select a track row in the Measurements Item to show feedback of the track within the image data that it came from.
+Select tracked objects in this page of the Measurements Item to show feedback of the track within the image data that it came from.
 If that data is open to a view that supports feedback, the objects associated with that track, objects with the same tracking ID, will also be shown as Measurements feedback.

 Use the feedback options to show or hide the objects or to show the objects only in the current timepoint.
 This is useful of you want to make a movie showing the objects moving along their tracks.
+Use the feedback options to show or hide the objects or to show the objects only in the current timepoint.
+This is useful of you want to make a movie showing the objects moving along their tracks.